-Applications will be reviewed as they come in until the deadline at 12pm on June 30, 2024.
-We aim to award all contracts by July 28, 2024, and may award some contracts for early applicants prior to that date.
-Authors will have 8 months to submit a completed case study (April 1, 2025), with an interim review at roughly 4 months.
+Applications will be reviewed as they come in until the deadline at 12pm on April 24th, 2025.
+We aim to award all contracts by June 2025.
+Authors will have 8 months to submit their completed case study, with an interim review at roughly 4 months.
+Guidelines for Year 2 case study authors on the length of the case, illustrations, milestones, and other expectations are available.